Linaro/website/_posts/current/blog/2021-01-08-linaro-engineering-highlights-december-2020.md

 ## DTB ABI testing (DTB as part of firmware model)

 In theory, new kernels should work with older DTBs for most modern Arm SoCs.
 However this is very rarely tested and not at all formally.
 If we believe in this model, we need to start testing it.
 We need to test older DTBs with the latest kernel versions.
 How old is older?
-Ideally all LTS kernels in the past 6 years but we need to start somewhere so the idea is to start with current LTS - 1.
+Ideally all LTS kernels in the past 6 years, but we need to start somewhere so the idea is to start with current LTS - 1.
 For example, the Linux 5.11-rc releases should be tested against 5.4.
 We can’t test all platforms so we will start with a few that support the idea.
 A simple boot test will not be sufficient.
 We will need to quickly checkout as many peripherals as possible because this is the most likely area to break when the DTB info is incompatible.

 Ideally old kernels should work with new DTBs also.
 If not, you could have one OS upgrade your firmware and it would break another OS that was previously working.
 This version of the test is probably a lower priority than the case above, so we will suggest holding off on this testing until the first version is worked out more.